pranitastudent/Pranita-Gandhi-Portfolio/README.md

 <ul>
 <li>As a recruiter/user I should be able to view the website on all browsers and media types: desktop, laptops, mobiles and widescreen television screens without compromise in resolution or pixilation.</li>
 <li> As a recruiter/user I should be able to navigate easily through the website : Home, About, Skills, Projects and Contact divisions.</li>
-<li> As a recruiter/user I should be notified if the contact form has been submitted successfully.</li>
+<li> As a recruiter/user I should be notified if the contact form has been submitted successfully and error messages should appear if a required field is unfilled or the form is unsuccessful in submission.</li>
 </ul>

 ## Wireframes